yww/PTC/README.md

 1. Register and login the system
 2. Create a project if there isn't any
 3. Go to Performance Testing->JMeter test page to add a test
+- Specify _mandatory_ information of a test:
   - Choose a project
   - Fill in test name
+  - Upload a JMeter test case
+- Specify _optional_ information:
-- Fill in host and port in needed
+  - Fill in host and port
-- Specify some critical parameters (like iteration, thread user etc.) by dragging the slider
+  - Other parameters by dragging the sliders

 - Click save button, test will be executed automatically.
+Check execution status in 'Execution History' section
 ![alt text](/workbench/test.png)
 4. After test status becomes to 'Finished', click log to check the [report](/workbench/dashboard).![alt text](/workbench/report.png)